Gender and migration

 The share of female migrants has not changed significantly in the past 60 years.
 However, more female migrants are migrating independently for work, education and as heads of households.
 Despite these improvements, female migrants may still face stronger discrimination, are more vulnerable to mistreatment, and can experience double discrimination as both migrants and as women in their host country in comparison to male migrants.
 Nonetheless, male migrants are also exposed to vulnerabilities in the migration processes.
 Therefore, gender-responsive data on migration have potential to promote greater equality and offer opportunities for disadvantaged groups.

-Females comprise somewhat less than half, 130 million or 47.9 per cent, of the global international migrant stock (UN DESA, 2019).
-The share of female migrants has declined from 49.1 per cent in 2000 to 47.9 per cent in 2019, whereas the proportion of male migrants grew from 50.7 per cent in 2000 to 52.1 per cent in 2019 (ibid.).
-There were more male international migrant workers, 83.7 million or 55.7 per cent, than female, 66.6 million or 44.3 per centin 2013 (ILO, 2015).
-The larger presence of males in the international migrant stock is also reflected in the proportion of male migrant workers.
-In 2017, migrant workers were estimated to be 58.4 per cent male and 41.6 per cent female (ILO, 2018).
+Female migrants comprise somewhat less than half, 135 million or 48.1 per cent, of the global international migrant stock (UN DESA, 2020).
+The share of female migrants has declined from 49.4 per cent in 2000 to 48.1 per cent in 2020, whereas the proportion of male migrants grew from 50.6 per cent in 2000 to 51.9 per cent in 2020 (ibid.).
+The slightly larger presence of males in the international migrant stock is also reflected in the proportion of male migrant workers.
+There were more male international migrant workers, 83.7 million or 55.7 per cent, than female, 66.6 million or 44.3 per cent in 2013 (ILO, 2015).
+In 2017, the estimated share of male migrant workers had increased to 58.4 per cent and female migrant workers had decreased to 41.6 per cent (ILO, 2018).
 At 63.5 per cent and 48.1 per cent respectively, the labour force participation rate of migrant women was higher than that of non-migrant women in 2017.
 This pattern holds true in all groups of countries except low-income countries (ibid.).
 Since 2013, the labour force participation rates of female migrants are higher than that of non-migrant women, but there is little difference in the labour force participation rates of male migrants compared to non-migrant males (ILO, 2015, 2018).

 Asia and Africa

-From 2000-2019, the estimated stock of male international migrants grew tremendously by 84 per cent in Asia, to 49 million (UN DESA, 2019).
-This growth has been fueled by the increasing demand for male migrant workers in oil-producing countries of Western Asia.
+From 2000 to 2020, the estimated stock of male international migrants grew tremendously by 89 per cent in Asia, to 49.8 million, whereas the share of female international migrants in Asia grew by 57 per cent (UN DESA, 2020).
+This growth in male migrants has been fueled by the increasing demand for male migrant workers in the oil-producing countries of Western Asia.
 Even though only 5.3 per cent of female migrant workers globally are found in Arab states, they make up about 39.9 per cent of the labour force in the region (ILO, 2018).
-Similar developments can be observed in Africa, which experienced more growth among male migrants (41.8 per cent during 2000-2017) than among female migrants (37.1 per cent) (UN DESA, 2017).
-The share of female migrants is much lower both in Asia (41.5 per cent) and in Africa (47.0 per cent) (UN DESA, 2019).
+The share of female migrants at mid-year 2020 was lower both in Asia (41.8 per cent) and in Africa (47.1 per cent) (UN DESA, 2020).
 Thus, male international migrants significantly outnumber female international migrants in these regions.
+However, between 2000 and 2020, the increase in the estimated stock of female international migrants in Africa (69 per cent) was slightly higher than the increase in male migrants (68 per cent) (UN DESA, 2020).

 Europe and Northern America

 Female migrants comprise slightly more than half of all international migrants in Europe and Northern America.
-In 2019, the share of females among all international migrants reached 51.4 per cent in Europe and 51.8 per cent in Northern America (UN DESA, 2019).
+At mid-year 2020, the share of females among all international migrants reached 51.6 per cent in Europe and 51.8 per cent in Northern America (UN DESA, 2020).
 The larger presence of females in the international migrant stock is also reflected in the proportion of female migrant workers in these regions.
 39.8 per cent and 25.8 per cent of all female migrant workers worldwide reside in Europe and Northern America respectively while 26.3 per cent and 21.1 per cent of all male migrant workers live in Europe and Northern America respectively (ILO, 2018).
 The larger portion of female migrants in these regions is because of a combination of two factors: the presence of older migrants in the population and the tendency of longer life expectancies of female migrants in comparison with males.

-In 2019, female international migrants (49.9 per cent) were slightly outnumbered by the proportion of male international migrants (50.1 per cent) in these major areas.
-Moreover, during 2000-2019, the stock of female international migrants grew faster than that of male international migrants (UN DESA, 2019).
+At mid-year 2020, female international migrants (49.5 per cent) were slightly outnumbered by the proportion of male international migrants (50.5 per cent) in Latin America and the Caribbean.
+Moreover, during 2000-2020, the stock of male international migrants grew slightly faster than that of female international migrants (UN DESA, 2020).
 Conversely, the share of male migrant workers (2.9%) is almost on par with the share of female migrant workers (2.5%) in Latin America and the Caribbean (ILO, 2018).

 Data on gender and migration are collected and analyzed separately for male and female migrants.
 Although sex-disaggregated data are not always collected, major data sources that collect sex-disaggregated migration-related data are population censuses, administrative registers, and sample surveys such as labor force surveys and income and living condition surveys.
 Data from these data sources are compiled in databases.
 The following are the databases on migration disaggregated by sex.